New guidance will help dentists reopen safely for routine services - Harris

 The Irish Dental Association said the guidance would help dentists reopen and “allows the possibility of more treatments being provided subject to the dentists following this guidance”.

-Fintan Houlihan, chief executive of the association, said there may be some dentists who “would not be as ready as they like to reopen from Monday because they are only just seeing the official guidance,” but he expects most to be able to restart routine services.
+Fintan Hourihan, chief executive of the association, said there may be some dentists who “would not be as ready as they like to reopen from Monday because they are only just seeing the official guidance,” but he expects most to be able to restart routine services next week once officially approved.

-Mr Houlihan, who represents 2,000 dentists, said that there would be “a backlog” for patients waiting to be seen and they were “not all going to be accommodated on Monday”.
+Mr Hourihan, who represents 2,000 dentists, said that there would be “a backlog” for patients waiting to be seen and they were “not all going to be accommodated on Monday”.

 “Inevitably there is going to be a backlog and that dentists will have to prioritise,” he said.